kyungjoongo/react-typescript-rn_web-antd-mobx5-ionic_react-boilterplate/README.md

 ### !!
 Get it right now, test it, and start your project right away.

 ### !!
 You can focus more on business logic and make code easier and easier to read!

+## Please throw away the complicated, difficult to read, maze of redux
+### Get This Super ultra easy elegant Boilerplate, implement your business logic quickly and easily and start your project right now!